 - OOStuBS (Objektorientiertes Studentenbetriebssystem) as single-core variant

 Each version has separate handouts, however, they only differ in a few places.
 If you are still unsure which variant you want to implement, we recommend starting with MPStuBS as it is relatively easy to downgrade from MPStuBS to OOStuBS at a later point in time.

 You can find the description of the development environment here.

-This website houses both assignments and documentation, in fact, they are quite closely linked: In the class documentation, methods to be implemented or extended are visually marked with a yellow border and contain further details in their descriptions.
-Since OOStuBS and MPStuBS are very similar, the documentation on the website is valid for both variants (if a variant requires special handling, it is explicitly mentioned).
+This website houses both assignments and documentation, in fact, they are quite closely linked: In the class documentation, methods to be implemented or extended are visually marked with a OOStuBS and MPStuBS are very similar, the documentation on the website is valid for both variants (if a variant requires special handling, it is explicitly mentioned).and contain further details in their descriptions.
+Since

 The described class interfaces (and the file structures) are usually required for subsequent assignments, so please try to stick to the specification.
 However, it is totally fine to add helper attributes/methods/functions (or even classes).